-- 81. Turning to the circumstances of the present case, the Court recalls that, on the evidence before it, it has accepted that from 26 November 2009 the applicant was detained in cells where the statutory minimum cell space requirement was complied with (see paragraph 78 above).
-That being so and having regard to the above conclusion as well as to the fact that the applicable 3-year limitation period under Polish law has not yet expired (see paragraphs 38 and 65 above), the applicant should, before having his Convention claim examined by this Court, be required to seek redress at domestic level and bring a civil action for compensation for the infringement of his personal rights under Article 24 taken in conjunction with Article 448 of the Civil Code. - 82.
-It follows that the application must be rejected under Article 35 §§ 1 and 4 of the Convention for non-exhaustion of domestic remedies. - (ii) As regards other similar applications - (a) Civil action - 83.
-The Court now wishes to determine what consequences should be drawn from the above conclusion in respect of other actual or potential applicants with similar cases. - 84.
-As mentioned above, there are 271 cases pending before the Court where the applicants have raised complaints similar in substance, alleging a violation of Article 3 in that at various times and for various periods they had been adversely affected by the same structural problem, having been detained in overcrowded, insanitary cells (see paragraph 60 above).
+72. Turning to the circumstances of the present case, the Court notes that the applicant was released on 6 December 2009 (see paragraph 6 above).
+That being so and having regard to the above conclusion as well as to the fact that the applicable 3-year limitation period under Polish law has not yet expired in respect of the applicant's prospective civil claim (see paragraphs 30 and 57 above), the applicant should, before having his Convention claim examined by this Court, be required to seek redress at domestic level and bring a civil action for the infringement of his personal rights and compensation under Article 24 taken in conjunction with Article 448 of the Civil Code.

+73. It follows that the application must be rejected under Article 35 §§ 1 and 4 of the Convention for non-exhaustion of domestic remedies.

+(ii) As regards other similar applications

+(a) Civil action

+74. The Court now wishes to determine what consequences should be drawn from the above conclusion in respect of other actual or potential applicants with similar cases.

+75. As mentioned above, there are 271 cases pending before the Court where the applicants have raised complaints similar in substance, alleging a violation of Article 3 in that at various times and for various periods they had been adversely affected by the same structural problem, having been detained in overcrowded, insanitary cells (see paragraph 52 above).
-The Government maintained that a civil action under Article 24 taken in conjunction with Article 448 of the Civil Code had retrospective effect in the sense that, given the statutory limitation period, it could be lodged up to

-3 years after the end of the alleged Convention breach.
-They invited the Court to rule that whenever the situation giving rise to the breach came to an end after the Supreme Court's judgment of 28 February 2007, the applicants concerned should be directed to the domestic courts and be required to use first the said civil-law remedy (see paragraph 68 above).
+The Government maintained that a civil action under Article 24 taken in conjunction with Article 448 of the Civil Code had retrospective effect in the sense that, given the statutory limitation period, it could be lodged up to 3 years after the end of the alleged Convention breach.
+They invited the Court to rule that whenever the situation giving rise to the breach came to an end after the Supreme Court's judgment of 28 February 2007, the applicants concerned should be directed to the domestic courts and be required to use first the said civil-law remedy (see paragraph 60 above).

-85. However, given the above conclusion that that remedy could be considered effective for the purposes of Article 35 § 1 only as from 17 March 2010 (see paragraph 80 above), the Court considers that only those applicants in respect of whom the 3-year limitation period has not yet expired and who, on the date of the adoption of the present decision, still have adequate time to prepare and bring a civil action for the infringement of personal rights can reasonably be required to make use of it.
+76. However, given the above conclusion that that remedy could be considered effective for the purposes of Article 35 § 1 only as from 17 March 2010 (see paragraph 71 above), the Court considers that only those applicants in respect of whom the 3-year limitation period has not yet expired and who, on the date of the adoption of the present decision, still have adequate time to prepare and bring a civil action for the infringement of personal rights can reasonably be required to make use of it.
 Holding otherwise would mean that applicants who, in good faith, lodged their applications with the Court at the time when the operation of the remedy in practice raised doubts as to its effectiveness would have been unable to make an effective, meaningful use of it and would have been left without any redress for the systemic violation suffered.